Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Formalism

+Since the Bloch wavepacket is not completely localized, the wavepacket centered at one point, can contribute to the currents at another point, and the orbital magnetic moment is involved in these parts of the electric and energy currents.
+The \textit{total} electric current density \cite{XiaoElecPropertiesReview2010, PhysRevLett.124.066601} and energy current density \cite{PhysRevLett.97.026603, XiaoNiuinhomogeneous2020} are given by,

-In both Eq. \eqref{Eq:electric-current-zero-mag-with-magnetization} and Eq. \eqref{Eq:energy-current-simplified-including-magnetization}, the first term that does not involve the energy magnetization $\vec{m_k}$ can be considered as the contribution due to the movement of the center of the Bloch wavepacket, while the second term is the contribution of the movement of the electron about the center of the wavepacket.
+See Appendix \ref{app:complete-derivation-of-electric-current-with-magnetization} for a self-contained derivation of how the orbital magnetic moment appears in Eq.\ \eqref{Eq:electric-current-zero-mag-with-magnetization}.
+Similar calculations produce the terms involving orbital magnetization in Eq.\ \eqref{Eq:heat-current-zero-mag-with-magnetization}.
+In both Equations \eqref{Eq:electric-current-zero-mag-with-magnetization} and \eqref{Eq:heat-current-zero-mag-with-magnetization}, the terms in the first lines, those does not involve the orbital magnetization $\vec{m_k}$, can be considered as the contribution due to the movement of the center of the Bloch wavepacket, while the other terms are the contribution of the movement of the electron about the center of the wavepacket.